aoi2blue/aoi2blue.github.io/faq_en.md

 ---

 # FAQ

+## About version 2.3.0
+- Save more information of rotation info.
+There is a case of clear info of max grade, point, played when get result.
+- Add space of advertisement.
+Preparing advertisement now, the space may be empty.

 ## Cannot connect account / get result
 Depending on the status of the external server, there may be times when it cannot be used.<br>